Skip to main navigation menu Skip to main content Skip to site footer

 • The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-• A blinded manuscript (with no author details) is submitted together with a research ethics pledge, a copyright agreement, and a cover letter in English.
+• The manuscript is blinded (with no author details) and is submitted together with a research ethics pledge, a copyright agreement, and a cover letter in English.

 Author Guidelines